 If you’d like to find out more about the above two concepts please see this post on ‘the illusion of educational equality‘ in which I go into more depth about educational realities and myths, as theorized by Bowles and Gintis.

 3. Teaching the skills future capitalist employers need

-In ‘Schooling in Capitalist America’ (1976) Bowles and Gintis suggest that there is a correspondence between values learnt at school and the way in which the workplace operates.
+Bowles and Gintis suggested that there was a correspondence between values learnt at school and the way in which the workplace operates.
 The values, they suggested, are taught through the ‘Hidden Curriculum’.
 The Hidden Curriculum consists of those things that pupils learn through the experience of attending school rather than the main curriculum subjects taught at the school.
 So pupils learn those values that are necessary for them to tow the line in menial manual jobs, as outlined below

 SCHOOL VALUES Corresponds to EXPLOITATIVE LOGIC OF THE WORKPLACE

 Passive subservience (of pupils to teachers) corresponds to Passive subservience of workers to managers

 Acceptance of hierarchy (authority of teachers) corresponds to Authority of managers